 You don’t want to pay a ton to get a professional whitening treatment, and your last dental appointment was less than stellar.
 In your search, you come across turmeric toothpaste.

 Turmeric in toothpaste was a new thing to us.
 Apparently, people have used turmeric for quite some time.
 And, after reading about all the amazing benefits this root provides, you’ll understand why.

 For more than 4,000 years, the turmeric root has been considered one of the most revered staples in Ayurvedic medicine.
 That makes it one of the oldest medicines humans have used throughout history.
 For these thousands of years, turmeric has been used in all sorts of ways, such as:

 The specifics of turmeric over time

-The sacred root of turmeric is native to southwest India.
-As mentioned, this root has played a big part in this region for a long time.
+The turmeric root is native to southwest India.
+As mentioned, this root has played a significant role in the region for many years.
 Only recently, however, has this medicine found its way around the world.
-In doing so, it has contributed to the healing and preventative Ayurvedic techniques, which can apply to a wide variety of conditions.
+In doing so, it has contributed to the healing and preventative Ayurvedic techniques, which can apply to a wide variety of health conditions.

-The earliest record of turmeric is within the Sanskrit text, Compendium of Caraka.
+The earliest record of turmeric use is within the Sanskrit text, Compendium of Caraka.